Surfactant-induced migration of a spherical drop in Stokes flow: Conclusions

-In conclusion, we have shown that the presence of small amounts of surfactant can significantly affect drop motions in quadratic flows.
+We have shown that the presence of small amounts of surfactant can significantly affect drop motions in quadratic flows.
 In contrast with a clean, deformable drop \cite{Chan-Leal:1979}, for which the direction of migration depends on viscosity ratio, a surfactant-covered spherical drop always migrates towards the flow centerline.
-This result is in agreement with those found for other particles, such as capsules \cite{Helmy} and vesicles \cite{Danker-Vlahovska-Misbah}, whose interfaces are governed by Marangoni-like stresses.
-The present analysis may be extended to treat general surfactant redistributions, and the drop trajectory $dy_0/dt=U_{\mig,y}\left[y_0, \Gamma(y_0)\right]$ determined by numerical solution of the surfactant evolution equation.